Njogu-Brian/akan-names/README.md

 * Clone this repository to a location in your file    system. git clone https://github.com/Njogu-brian/Akan-names.git
 * Open terminal command line then navigate to the root folder of the application. cd
 * Open index.html on your Browser.

+## Behavior Driven Development
+1. Displays form for entering Date and Gender
+    * INPUT: "User's Birthday Entered"
+    * INPUT: "User's Gender Entered"
+    * OUTPUT: "Displays user's Akan Name depending on the submitted date and gender" 2.Displays an error message if date input left empty
+    * INPUT: ""
+    * OUTPUT: "Select options to learn your Akan name" 3.Displays an error message if gender not chosen
+    * INPUT: ""
+    * OUTPUT: "Select options to learn your Akan name"

 ## Known Bugs
 The website is still under development and may have some issues.
 Incase of any kindly contact me.